 1. Use a screwdriver to loosen the retention screw on the sides of the chassis.
 Slide the top cover back, and then remove the top cover.

 2. Secure the HDD brackets to the hard drives.

-3. Connect SATA data cables to the connectors on the main board.
+3. Note the locations of hard drives and the connectors on the main board.

 4. Connect SATA data and power cables to the hard drives.